JBlitzar/code-completion/NOTES.md

   - Got it to work, and realized that YTTM does whitespace normalization.
 Fine usually, not fine rn.
   - Autopep8 needs to ignore E402, duh, which moves imports to the top.
   - Stoped caching chunked file and instead cached pre-chunked, pytorch loads it faster. idk, prob overhead with delimeters or something.
+    - But it's actually crazy.
+76 vs 0.05 seconds to load.
+  - Loading data finally works, just did a quickfix on tensor-ifying attn_mask also.
+  - Train.py runs!
+Never have I ever spent so many hours on dataset.py (like 3 or 4. crazy.).
+I suppose also first time I used custom dataset.